seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         ::= { cKeyManagementNotify 6 }

     cCKLLoadSuccess  NOTIFICATION-TYPE
-        OBJECTS     {
-                        cCKLIndex,
-                        cCKLIssuer
-                    }
         STATUS      current
         DESCRIPTION
-            "An attempt to load the device with CKL, identified by cCKLIndex and cCKLIssuer (indexes to the cCKLTable), has succeeded.
+            "An attempt to load the device with CKL has succeeded.

             At the device level, the sending of notifications is controlled by CC-DEVICE-INFO-MIB scalars: cSendNotifications